Chile cancels climate, trade summits amid protest chaos

 Climate advocates said they were disappointed but expected to relocate their talks.

-“My thoughts are with the people of Chile,” tweeted teen climate activist Greta Thunberg.
-“I’ve been making my way through the North American continent towards Santiago, but as #COP25 will be moved I will now wait until I have more information…”
+“I’ve been making my way through the North American continent towards Santiago, but as #COP25 will be moved I will now wait until I have more information,” tweeted teen climate activist Greta Thunberg.

 The Santiago climate conference was meant to work out some of the remaining unresolved rules for countries on climate efforts, smoothing the way for the bigger effort in the 2020 summit: encouraging countries to up their commitments to cutting climate-changing emissions.